-- Reduce the length of the engine cable, use low-capacity cables (see p.53) - Remove external EMC filters (radio-interference suppressors are integrated)
+- Reduce the length of the engine cable

+- Use low-capacity cables (see p.57)

+- Remove external EMC filters (radio-interference suppressors are integrated)

-6.10.2 Residual current protective device (RCD)
+5.10.2 Residual current protective device (RCD)

 In conformity with IEC 60364-4-41 - Regulations for installation and IEC 60204 - Electrical equipment of machinery, residual current protective devices (called RCD below) can be used provided the requisite regulations are complied with.
 The S700 is a 3-phase system with a B6 bridge.
 Therefore, RCDs which are sensitive to all currents must be used in order to detect any D.C. fault current.
+Refer to chapter 5.10.1 for the rule of thumb for determining the leakage current.